OFFICIAL CORNHOLEATL RULES

 If a team is winning 13-0, it is considered a skunk and the leading team wins the game.

 Players may stand anywhere to the left or right of the board but must stay on that side for the entire match.
 Court area is anywhere behind the front of the board.
-Teammates stand at opposite boards but must play on the same side.
+Teammates stand at opposite boards but must play on the same side facing one another.

 The foul line is located at the front of the board.
 All players must toss from behind the foul line.
 If a player crosses the foul line on his or her toss, that toss does not count, and they cannot toss that bag again.